briantoth/briantoth.github.com/_posts/2013-04-07-pouchdb-replication.md

 an antiquated version of CouchDB (Ubuntu especially).
 Unless your package manager has CouchDB 1.2.0+, I recommend using [build-couchdb](https://github.com/iriscouch/build-couchdb) to get a local CouchDB server.

-Go ahead and run your serve once you get it set up.
+Go ahead and run your server once you get it set up.

 At this point it is probably a good idea to get an idea of how to work with CouchDB if you aren't already familiar with it.
 I found [moonmaster9000's introduction](https://github.com/moonmaster9000/intro_to_couchdb) to be very helpful.